 There are some very good, well tested, and well tolerated medical treatments for Bipolar Disorder.
 Unfortunately, a false belief that kids under 18 can’t have Bipolar Disorder often makes it excessively difficult for children and families to find the care they need.

-CMHRC ‘s is led by and for families living with mental illness. from our dedicated board, to our expert staff, to our enthusiastic volunteers we represent this lives experience.
+CMHRC is led by and for families living with mental illness.
+From our dedicated board, to our expert staff, to our enthusiastic volunteers we represent this lived experience.
 With many decades of combined experience as mental health professionals treating mental illness and as families surviving and thriving with mental illness, we bring a unique and essential perspective to the world of mental health services.

-Of course, all of this incredible offerings are made possible by the incredible support of our CMHRC members.
-The CMHRC membership program brings together visionaries who truly understand the reality of the lived experiences of children, adolescents, and families navigating the challenges of mental illness.
-Our members, through their charitable support, reshape the landscape of children’s mental health for a brighter future full of hope.
+All these offerings are made possible by the incredible support of our CMHRC community.
+Through charitable giving, you can help to reshape the landscape of children’s mental health for a brighter future full of hope.